Mikoyan MiG-29K: Design

 Internal fuel was increased from 3340 to 4,560 kg, to give a combat radius of 850 km (531 mi).
-The combat radius can be increased to 1300 km with three underwing fuel drop tanks.
+The combat radius can be increased to 1300 km with up to four underwing fuel drop tanks.
 The maximum weight of the aircraft grew from 19.5 to 22.4 t, to allow for increased payloads.
 The MiG-29KUB two-seat fighter, intended for pilot training, can also conduct combat missions identical to the single-seat fighter.
+It often takes on the role of a buddy refuelling aircraft.